tuhdo/os01/README.md

-Operating Systems: From 0 to 1
+Operating System: From 0 to 1
 =============================

 This book helps you gain the foundational knowledge required to write an operating system from scratch.
 Hence the title, 0 to 1.